MichaelHoste/xmoto.js/README.md

 * Try to use same renderer in every browsers.
 * Hide edges from blocks that are not visible
-* Improve and correct edge creation (really slow in webgl/chrome because of lots of tilings but very smooth using canvas.
+* Improve and correct edge creation (slow in webgl/chrome because of lots of tilings but very smooth using canvas.
 In FF this is the opposite, very smooth in WebGL and not-so-smoot in Canvas (but still ok).
 * Improve XML levels compatibility!